VamshiIITBHU14/CaffeToCoreML/README.md

 Here, I took up a **Caffe model for the Oxford 102 flower dataset**, which was converted to **CoreML model** using **coremltools python package**.

 `oxford102.caffemodel` can be downloaded at https://drive.google.com/uc?export=download&confirm=PXEh&id=0B0HbJVlOlJ3SVVNyMDQwR3FRYWc .
-Please not that along with 'oxford102.caffemodel`, we will also need `flower-labels.txt` and `deploy.prototxt` files in order to successfully **convert .caffemodel to .mlmodel**
+Please not that along with `oxford102.caffemodel`, we will also need `flower-labels.txt` and `deploy.prototxt` files in order to successfully **convert .caffemodel to .mlmodel**

-Also note that this conversion from .caffemodel to .mlmodel is only possible with Python2.7
+Also note that this conversion from `.caffemodel to .mlmodel` is only possible with `**Python2.7**`